thurianknight/hyp3e/CONTRIBUTING.md

-# Nothing to see yet!
+# As we open the system to beta testing, this document will be updated... more to come soon!